How to apply for professional registration

 Your application needs to be supported by a someone who can attest to the information you have provided - the sort of person you would ask for a professional reference should you need one.
 They should be familiar with your work.

-This will most likely be your line manager, however a senior colleague or client who knows the quality of your work may also be appropriate.
+This will most likely be your line manager, however a colleague or client who knows the quality of your work may also be appropriate.

 Your supporter should have enough scientific knowledge and expertise to be justified in supporting your application.
 If possible your supporter should be a member of a relevant professional body and hold either Registered or Chartered status with the Science Council, this may help you as they will understand what professional standards are required.